Click-Through Rate (CTR) Calculator

 Frequently Asked Questions

 Click-through rate, or CTR, is determined by how many times a user clicks on an ad or a link and arrives at the designated page.
+To determine CTR, the number of clicks is compared to the number of impressions — the number of times a user sees or clicks the ad — using the CTR formula.

 That said, it’s easy to understand why CTR is so important!
 Without a high CTR, it’s unlikely that users are even arriving at your website — let alone converting.